Privacy Policy

 1. Purpose of use

-Data obtained via Garmin APIs is used solely to provide core features within the Rxd Today service.
+Data obtained via Garmin APIs is used solely to provide core features within the Rxd Today app.

 2. Processing environment